AnthonyRaborn/tutoRials/quick tutorials/mini_tutorial_rpushbullet.md

 watching all of the computers running your scripts in real time, this probably isn’t too much of a problem.
-I tend to try getting my simulation scripts running over the weekend so that they would be complete (hopefully\!) by the time I came back on Monday.
+I tend to try getting my simulation scripts running over the weekend so that they would be complete (hopefully!) by the time I came back on Monday.
 This works well when you’re using well-written code that is robust within your simulation, but when you write your own novel functions regularly mistakes can happen (and happen quite often if you’re like me).